 The output should display

 OK.
-If not, you need to figure out
+If not, read the reported errors to figure out

-what's going on and if the tests are broken because of your modifications.
+what's going on and if the tests are broken because of the new code.

-want to test a single component type its path after the
+want to test a single component, type its path after the